mike-weng/VirtualTourist/README.md

 2. open VirtualTourist.xcodeproj

 ## Features
-- Add a pin to the map to download new Flickr Photos
+- Add a pin to the map by tapping on the map
+- Download flickr photos according to geo-location
 - Persist new Pins, Settings and Photos to disk
-- View pins in a map showing your photo albums
+- View pins in a map
-- Tap a pin to find photos taken at that location
+- Tap a pin to view photos taken at the location
-- Organize your collection of photos
-- View your photo galleries
-- Double tap a photo to view full screen
+- Tap a photo to view full screen

 ## Project Overview